jibranhaider/explicitSolidDynamics/README.md

 <hr>

 # Author
-This toolkit is developed and maintained by [Jibran Haider](http://jibranhaider.weebly.com/).
+This toolkit is developed and maintained by [Jibran Haider](http://jibranhaider.weebly.com/) (Swansea University).
 This work would not have been possible without the support and guidance of the following individuals:
 * [Dr. Chun Hean Lee](https://www.gla.ac.uk/schools/engineering/staff/chunheanlee/) (University of Glasgow)
 * [Prof. A. J. Gil](https://www.swansea.ac.uk/staff/engineering/a.j.gil/) (Swansea University)
 * [Prof. J. Bonet](https://www.researchgate.net/profile/Javier_Bonet) (Greenwich University)